-Meets general academic requirement D or H (and W when offered as 276).
+$Meets\ general\ academic\ requirement\ D\ or\ H.$

-277, 278.
-Modern Middle Eastern History
+277. Modern Middle Eastern History

 A history of the Middle East in the nineteenth and twentieth centuries.
 Topics covered include attempts at reform in the Ottoman Empire and Iran, the impact of developing nationalisms and European imperialism, the impact of World War I and World War II, the emergence of new states, and the Arab/Israeli conflict.
-Meets general academic requirement D or H (and W when offered as 278).
+Meets general academic requirement D or H.

-291, 292.
-Colonial Latin America
+291. Colonial Latin America